Couples Therapy

 EMDR-trained therapists

 For couples navigating betrayal, infidelity, attachment injury, or shared trauma, healing requires more than communication strategies.
-It requires emotional safety.

-Our trauma-informed approach helps couples:
+Our trauma-informed team approach helps couples:

 Slow down reactive patterns

-Identify the deeper emotions driving conflict
+Identify deeper emotions driving conflict

 Rebuild trust after betrayal